Seidlm/REBRANDLY-PowerShell/README.md

 # REBRANDLY-PowerShell
-Some example on how to use Rebrandly API with PowerShell
+Some examples of how to use Rebrandly API with PowerShell